8bitkick/BBCMicroBot/README.md

 ![Node.js CI](https://github.com/8bitkick/BBCMicroBot/workflows/Node.js%20CI/badge.svg?branch=master)

-A twitter bot that looks for mentions, runs tweets on an 8-bit computer emulator.

-The bot runs on nodejs and integrates Matt Godbolt's awesome [JSbeeb](https://bbc.godbolt.org) BBC Micro emulator.
-It runs any tweet that mentions it and responds with a 3 second, 50fps mp4 after 30 seconds of emulated execution time.
-[Detailed background on BBC Micro Bot](https://www.dompajak.com/bbcmicrobot.html).
+A twitter bot that runs mentions on a [BBC Micro emulator](https://github.com/mattgodbolt/jsbeeb) and responds with a tweet of 3 second, 50fps video after 30 seconds of emulated execution time.
+See more background on BBC Micro Bot[here](https://www.dompajak.com/bbcmicrobot.html).

 ### Try it now!